xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 ## Conclusion
-I hope this tutorial will help in building the Proof of Concept LAB or troubleshooting the real life scenario.
+I hope this tutorial will be helpful in building the Proof of Concept LAB or troubleshooting the real life scenario.
 It can navigate through the components used and isolate the missing/broken part.
-Let us know if there any questions.
+Let us know if there are any questions.

 ### Additional Resources:
 MAP-T Configuration guide for ASR9000: https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k-r7-7/cgnat/configuration/guide/b-cgnat-cg-asr9k-77x/cgipv6-without-service-modules.html